Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 • Load your paper onto your FineGrip cutting mat.
 Roll your brayer overtop to push it onto your cutting mat.

 • Load your cutting mat into your Cricut.
 Follow the instructions on the screen to cut each color/layer of your design.
-To remove the cardstock from the cutting mat, make sure you roll/gently bend your mat so that the paper pops off, instead of pulling your paper off of the mat.
-This will help you avoid getting curled paper.
+Remove the cardstock from the cutting mat by rolling/gently bending your mat so that the paper pops off instead of pulling the cardstock off of the mat.
+This avoids the cardstock from curling.

 • Lay out your layers on your cutting mat so that they are all lined up in the correct order.

-• Use the adhesive of your choice to attach each layer of your project to the next layer making sure that each layer is properly aligned.
+• Attach each layer of your project to the next layer using the adhesive of your choice.
+Make sure that each layer is properly aligned.

 • Once all of your layers are attached to each other, pop it in a shadowbox or display it in your choice of ways!